Red Wings at Blue Jackets: GDU, Lineups, Keys to the Game

 Game Day Updates

+Welcome to the #TeamWass family, @ZachWerenski! pic.twitter.com/PajhHv3rTb— Wasserman Hockey (@wassermanhockey) May 6, 2021

+Not even a “gameday” update, but Dylan Larkin’s best bud switching agents before he goes into next season and then becomes a free agent is interesting to me at least.

-UPDATE: The Detroit #RedWings today recalled center Joe Veleno from the AHL’s Grand Rapids Griffins.— Detroit Red Wings (@DetroitRedWings) November 15, 2021
+The #RedWings today reassigned right wing Givani Smith to the taxi squad from the AHL's Grand Rapids Griffins.— Detroit Red Wings (@DetroitRedWings) May 7, 2021

-Additionally, center Mitchell Stephens has been placed on IR retroactive to Nov.
-13. pic.twitter.com/Pc9Fdz3KFG

-#CBJ head coach Brad Larsen confirms F Justin Danforth to make his NHL debut, D Adam Boqvist returns tonight vs. the Wings.
-Stenlund, Carlsson out.
-Tonight’s goalie: Elvis Merzlikins.— Jeff Svoboda (@JacketsInsider) November 15, 2021

 Lineups

-Note: UPDATE: Forwards Mathias Brome, Givani Smith and Joe Veleno have been recalled from the #RedWings taxi squad. pic.twitter.com/hUGorVmx2B— Detroit Red Wings (@DetroitRedWings) May 7, 2021